rust-lang/rust-forge/src/release/process.md

 ```

 Temporarily disable banch protection on GitHub for the `beta` branch of the Rust
 repo.
-Promote rust-lang/rust's master branch to beta as with yesterday:
+Promote rust-lang/rust's master branch to beta as you did for stable:

 ```sh
 git push git@github.com:rust-lang/rust $BRANCH_POINT:beta -f